AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/combo-charts.md

 ---
 # Combo chart

->[!NOTE]
->
->This functionality is currently in [limited testing](/help/release-notes/releases.md).

 The [!UICONTROL Combo chart] visualization makes it easy to quickly build a comparison visualization without having to build a table first.
 You can easily view trends in your data in a line/bar combination.

-Use a [!UICONTROL Combo chart] to
+Use a [!UICONTROL Combo chart] to:

 * Compare this week's orders to orders at the same time last month (and last year) - all within a few clicks.
 * Quickly analyze and compare multiple metrics (like [!UICONTROL Unique Visitors] and [!UICONTROL Revenue]) against one another on the same chart.
 * Analyze a metric against a function (such as [!UICONTROL Cumulative Average]) over a time horizon.

-Keep in mind that you can
+Keep in mind that you can:

 * Add multiple comparisons in a single [!UICONTROL Combo chart].
 * If you add one or more comparisons, they have to be of the same type, such as [!UICONTROL Time comparison].
 * You can add up to 5 comparisons.
 * You can apply up to 3 filters (segments) to a metric.